Some of the applications’ settings can be modified in a file called settings.json.

 The certificate store to save the certificates in.
 If left empty,

-certificates will be installed either in the WebHosting
+certificates will be installed either in the WebHosting store, or

-if that is not available, the My
+if that is not available, the My store (better known in the

-Microsoft Management Console as as Personal
+Microsoft Management Console as as Personal).

-Default: false
+CertificateStore.PrivateKeyExportableDefault: false

-, certificates stored in the Windows Certificate Store
+If set to true, certificates stored in the Windows Certificate Store

 will be marked as exportable, allowing you to transfer them to other